-While we hunker down at home in this heat, we are revisiting decorating projects to make our home as comforting as possible.
-To support the creation of these spaces that serve as sanctuary and shelter, we’re sharing our favorite fabric how-tos and DIYs with you here!
-These are great projects for our embroidered yardage, remnants and swatches for, but we also encourage you to up-cycle the textiles in your home that you may already own.
+We’re sharing our favorite fabric how-tos and DIYs with you here!
+These are great projects to use our embroidered yardage, remnants, and swatches for, but we also encourage you to up-cycle the textiles in your home that you may already own.

 Ready to take on a big home improvement project?
 Make your own bed!
 Follow our guide on how to create the bed above on our Coral & Tusk Builds a Bed blog post from 2017.
 We upholstered this bed with our Quill fabric in our Fog and Slate colorways.